WEGO (Niagara Falls)

-WEGO Visitor Transportation System (WEGO) is a bus system in Niagara Falls, Ontario jointly operated by Niagara Falls Transit and the Niagara Parks Commission.
+WEGO Visitor Transportation System (WEGO) is a bus system in Niagara Falls, Ontario operated by the Niagara Parks Commission.
 It replaced Niagara Falls Transit's Falls Shuttle, as well as the Niagara Parks Commission People Mover.
 Originally scheduled to launch on June 29, 2012, the service's inauguration was postponed due to delays in its buses' intelligent transportation system.
 WEGO launched its preview service on August 13, 2012, then finally began official operations, a week later, on August 20.
 WEGO is a pairing of the words "we" and "go".
-WEGO does not stand for anything, however.
+WEGO is not an acronym for anything, however.

 Fares and connections

-Fares

-Fares are accurate as of Sextember 2020.
+Fares are accurate as of April 2025.

 Connections and transfers

-There is partial fare integration between WEGO and the regular local Niagara Falls Transit service.
-Monthly passholders of regular local Niagara Falls Transit service are allowed to connect to WEGO for free.
-However, 10-ride passholders, day passholders, and single-ride passengers must pay a separate WEGO fare.
-Passengers connecting from Niagara Region Transit must also pay a separate WEGO fare.
-On the other hand, both WEGO passes (24-hour and 48-hour) are accepted at local Niagara Falls Transit buses, but not at Niagara Region buses.
+Connections between the local Niagara Transit service and WEGO require separate fares.
+WEGO pass holders transferring to Niagara Transit must pay a Niagara Transit fare.
+Niagara Transit transfers are not valid on WEGO.

 WEGO also connects with inter-regional transit customers using GO Transit, VIA Rail, and Coach Canada via the Green Line.
 GO Transit stations along the Niagara excursion train sell WEGO passes when the train is in operation.
-At Fort George National Historic Site, connection is available to Niagara-on-the-Lake Transit's Heritage-Old Town route.
-Passengers can also connect to GO Transit's Route 11 at King and Pitcon Streets, both located a short distance from Fort George.